The Assist by Neil Swidey

 In a recent Kennedy Library Forum, Neil joined UMass Chancellor Keith Motley, former Charlestown High headmaster Michael Fung and Diamond Educators founder (and former Charlestown High star) Shawn Brown in a discussion about urban education and other issues highlighted in The Assist.

-Listen to the forum here
+Watch, listen or podcast the forum here

 image The Charlestown boys basketball team Hoops, hope, and the game of their lives